danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/add-library-site-to-platform.md

-# Add a new site to the platform
+# Add a new library site to the platform

 ## When to use